Visit go.depaul.edu/covid for COVID-19 updates and guidance.

 Who Should Attend

-The course is designed for people who have never played around with AI before, but have some knowledge of marketing principles and data analysis skills (e.g., Excel).
-You will gain an understanding of how AI works, what kind of problems it can solve, where it’s applicable and how to use it effectively in your own business environment—all without having any coding experience!
+The course is designed for individuals who possess a fundamental understanding of marketing principles and data analysis skills, but have yet to explore the world of AI.
+You will gain an understanding of how AI works, the problems it can solve, where it’s applicable and how to use it effectively in your own business environment—all without having any coding experience!
+Our goal is to empower you with the knowledge and confidence to unlock the full potential of AI in marketing.

 • Entrepreneurs and individuals interested in learning and understanding how AI can help you grow your business

-• Anyone interested in the emerging field of AI and how it applies to marketing
+• Anyone interested in the emerging field of AI and its application in marketing

 Benefits